 You may want to have entertainment at your Labor Day picnic, such as music and games.
 Kids and adults can enjoy throwing water balloons or playing beanbag toss.
 Alternatively, you could set up a badminton net or volleyball net.
 As with the menu, there’s no wrong answer when it comes to deciding on fun things to do at your picnic.

-If you decide on water-based fun at your picnic, make sure to mention it on your invitations so guests can come prepared with swimsuits, towels, and a change of clothes.
+If you decide on water-based fun at your picnic, make sure to mention it on your invitations so guests can come prepared with swimsuits, covers, towels, and a change of clothes.
 You can provide beach towels for your guests, but some attendees may want to bring their own.

 There are some other advantages to an evening celebration—in addition to the lighting, you could have a fire pit where guests can roast marshmallows for s’mores.
 Another idea is to finish your celebration with a movie night; there are home projectors and screens designed for outdoor use.
 There are lots of workplace-themed movies to consider—from serious films like Norma Rae to comedies such as Office Space.

 When it comes to your outdoor furniture, a brightly colored paper or vinyl tablecloth for your dining table is an economical option.
 You can mark each place setting with a placemat that coordinates with the rest of your decorations.
 Going over the top with picnic decorations is unnecessary—a few accents are all you need to impart a celebratory look to the space.
+You can also opt for simple picnic blankets on the ground too.

 Make sure you’re comfortable all day with the right Labor Day outfit.
 Cotton dresses are cool and comfy for any summer event including a picnic.
 If you prefer shorts, consider women’s Bermuda shorts and a Supima cotton tee.
 Or create a stylish outfit with elastic-waist capri pants and a short-sleeve tunic.
 Women’s tunics offer hip-length coverage and come in a wide range of styles, colors, and prints.
 When choosing what to wear, opt for a soft, breathable fabric that allows for freedom of movement.